google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 This page explains how to set up ClusterFuzzLite to run on GitHub Actions.
 To get the most of this page, you should have already set up your [build integration] and read the more
-[high-level document on running ClusterFuzzLite]
+[high-level document on running ClusterFuzzLite].

 For basic ClusterFuzzLite functionality, all you need is a single workflow file to enable fuzzing on your pull requests.